Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 ### Stalemate

+The game is a draw when the player to move has no legal move and is not in check.

+<img align="center" src="TheCrown_StalematedPrince.png" width="250">

 It’s black’s move, but their Prince is stalemated.

-<img align="center" src="TheCrown_StalematedPrince.png" width="250">

 ### No Princes left